utkarsh0702/vedicpy/README.rst

         :alt: Documentation Status

-A python repository for Vedic mathematical techniques
+A python package for Vedic mathematical techniques